ovh/docs/pages/web/domains/dns_zone_create/guide.en-ca.md

 > If you have just created the DNS zone but the domain name doesn’t appear under the list of services in the `Domains`{.action} section, please wait a few moments, then reload the page.
 >

 Once it appears, make the required changes.
-To learn more about how to edit a DNS zone, please read our guide to [Editing an OVHcloud DNS zone](https://docs.ovh.com/ca/en/domains/web_hosting_how_to_edit_my_dns_zone/){.external}.
+To learn more about how to edit a DNS zone, please read our guide to [Editing an OVHcloud DNS zone](../web_hosting_how_to_edit_my_dns_zone/).
 Once you have modified your domain name’s OVHcloud DNS zone, you will need to allow 4-24 hours for the changes to fully propagate and take effect.

 ### Step 3: Edit the DNS servers for a domain name.

 Once the OVHcloud DNS zone is ready to be used, you can then link it to your domain name.
-To do this, you will need to retrieve the details for the OVH DNS servers activated for your domain name in the OVHcloud Control Panel.
+To do this, you will need to retrieve the details for the OVHcloud DNS servers activated for your domain name in the OVHcloud Control Panel.
 The servers will appear below `Name Servers`{.action}.

 ![dnszonecreate](images/dns-zone-create-step3.png){.thumbnail}